SO(10): a Case for Hadron Colliders: Theory

 The smallness of neutrino mass sends a clear message: the intermediate scale in this $SO(10)$ theory must be huge, close to the GUT scale.
 We are thus in a situation very similar to the minimal $SU(5)$ theory - and the learned reader~\cite{Bajc:2006ia} can guess that there ought to be some light states at today's energies in order for the model to unify.

 At the same time, the cutoff $\Lambda$ should be as small as possible.
 Since, on the other hand, $\Lambda \gtrsim 10\, M_{\rm GUT}$, this, in turn, implies that the GUT scale should be as low as possible, making a case for the potential discovery of proton decay.
-The issue however is the connection between the proton lifetime and the unification scale, which depends on whether one is willing to accept judicial cancellations~\cite{Dorsner:2004xa} in the proton decay amplitudes.
-In the rest of this work, we follow the conventional approach of shying away from such a conspiracy, and therefore from the bound on proton lifetime $\tau_{\rm p} \gtrsim 10^{34} \,{\rm yr}$~\cite{Super-Kamiokande:2020wjk}, one gets $M_{\rm GUT} \gtrsim 4 \cdot 10^{15} {\rm GeV}$. \\
+The issue however is the connection between the proton lifetime and the unification scale, which depends on whether one is willing to accept judicial cancellations~\cite{Nandi:1982ew,Dorsner:2004xa} in the proton decay amplitudes.
+In the rest of this work, we follow both the conventional and established approach of shying away from such a possibility.
+Therefore, from the bound on proton lifetime $\tau_{\rm p} \gtrsim 10^{34} \,{\rm yr}$~\cite{Super-Kamiokande:2020wjk}, one gets $M_{\rm GUT} \gtrsim 4 \cdot 10^{15} {\rm GeV}$. \\